omrimor/omrimor.github.io/work/_posts/2014-08-12-lightspeed.md

 ---
 title: Lightspeed
-desc: Sass service for creating and managing mobile ad campaigns
+desc: SasS service for creating and managing mobile ad campaigns
 lead-image: [../images/lightspeed/lightspeed.png]
+permalink: /:categories/:title
 layout: post
 ---
 <div class="images">
 	<figure><img src="/images/lightspeed/main.png" alt="Lightspeed"></figure>
 </div>

-Lightspeed is a SaaS application for creating and managing mobile ad campaigns from a veriaty of services.
+Lightspeed is a SaaS application for creating and managing mobile advertising campaigns from a variety of traffic sources.
-It is a one-stop app-promotion shop, giving all the control in the hands of the user.
+Our goal was to create a single, simplifed interface, keeping the user focused on getting quality users.

 The world of mobile advertising was new to me.
 I had no idea of the level of complexity involved in such a system and the challenges ahead.

-The service is still running in closed beta so i can't share all the screens I wished, but i promise to update once possible.

 ###Research

-We had about two months of research.
-Studing the competitors, and familierizing ourselfs with how the eco-system works, from how the servers are working to how the final ad is being served to the users.
-We had a lot of meetings with our own marketing teams to understand their needs, pain points with existing solutions and observing them working hands on.

-Lightspeed was designed to support creating "regular" campaings, along with RTB (Real Time Bidding) and social (Facebook, Twitter) campaigns.
-One of the big challanges was creating a familiar experience as possible while being flexible enough to each platform needs.

-The IA was laid out and structured, but we designed and optimized for a "context navigation" user flow.
-A user can look at a campaign performence dashboard, click on an entry they wish to further investigate and navigate away to different sections of the service seamlessly while still keeping the main navigation sidebar accessable at any page.
+Perion already had a SEM department (Search engine marketing), and we had great access to users using systems in the market we were going to disrupt.
+We held user interviews with them, "shadowed" them at their desk to find pain points they have with existing solutions and gathered them to a session of card sorting exercises to help us establish a solid structure for the app's information architecture.

+Meanwhile, I was studing the competitors, familiarizing myself with how the mobile advertising eco-system works.
+I needed to know the funnel so I can better communicate with the advanced users who use these systems.

-To somehow summerize the research phase, I created a glossary to help expand the team knowledge in the mobile marketing world and help bring everybody involved on board.
+To somehow summerize the research phase, and as a way to share the design team's work, I created a glossary web page to help expand the team knowledge in the mobile marketing world and help bring everybody involved on board.

 <div class="images">
 	<figure>